jesseDijkman1/meesterproef-1819/article-1.md

 </section>
 ```

-What I want to do now is give all the p elements that follow an h1 a top-border.
-Do I gave all those p elements a class?
+What I want to do now is give all the p elements that follow an h1 a `border-top`.
+Do I give all those p elements a class?
 No, this is where you can use the adjacent sibling combinator.
 The adjacent sibling combinator, selects an element that is immediately after another.
-This will look like this:

 ```css
 h1 + p {